 The social networking site has launched a ‘safe search’ option, which hides offensive and sensitive content from search results and Tweet replies.
 The feature, which is automatically turned on for all users, is currently only available on Twitter for the web.

-Converted clicks are being retired from Google AdWords
+Converted clicks are being retired from Google Ads

-Google AdWords is finally retiring converted clicks next month, after original plans to disable it back in September 2016.
+Google Ads is finally retiring converted clicks next month, after original plans to disable it back in September 2016.

 According to Google, the change is because ‘the Conversions column is the best way to measure valuable actions for your business.’
 If you are still using converted clicks, Google recommends visiting its Help Center.